 How to achieve debt consolidation

-Here are four tools that can help you achieve the above goals:
+Here are four tools that can help you achieve the above debt consolidation goals:

 Credit card rates vary greatly, so shop for lower-rate cards and shift debt from higher-interest cards to them.
-This can both simplify bill-paying and lower your interest expense.
+This can both simplify bill-paying when you consolidate debt into one card and lower your interest expense.

 2. Zero-interest balance credit card transfer offers

-These can also be a tool for reducing credit card interest expense.
-However, watch out for transfer fees, and enter into these deals with a goal of paying off your balance by the time the zero-interest period wears off.
+These can reduce credit card interest expense.
+However, watch out for balance transfer fees, and enter into these deals with a goal of paying off your balance by the time the zero-interest period wears off.

 4. Home equity loan/cash out refinancing

-Borrowing against equity in your home can often be a lower-interest source of credit.
+Borrowing against equity in your home can often be a lower-interest source of credit to consolidate debt.
 But don't put your property at risk unless you are absolutely sure you can meet the payments.

-Along with the possible benefits of debt consolidation come with potential traps.
-Here are four things to watch out for:
+Along with possible debt consolidation benefits come some potential traps.
+Here are four things to avoid: